danace38/Azure_Nextcloud/README.md

 I created this project as part of my journey to build practical cloud engineering skills - with a focus on undestanding core concepts in **networking** and **security** within the Azure ecosystem.

+**Why Nextcloud?** I chose it for this project because it's an open-source file storage and collaboration solution.
+It allows users to host their own cloud storage, giving them control over their data and privacy.

 Furthemore, it has been a long-time goal of mine to set up a self-hosted platform where I have full control over my data.
 I've always been interested in learning how to host and manage my own services rather than relying solely on third-party platforms (e.g., Google Drive, iCloud, OneDrive, etc)

 ## 🏗️ Architecture